arnog/mathlive/tutorials/CONTRIBUTOR_GUIDE.md

 ### Mathfield

-A **MathField** is a user interface element that captures the keyboard and pointing device events, and presents an appropriate user experience.
+A **Mathfield** is a user interface element that captures the keyboard and pointing device events, and presents an appropriate user experience.

 It